apache/spark/docs/sql-ref-syntax-aux-cache-cache-table.md

 ---

 ### Description
-`CACHE TABLE` statement caches the table's contents with the given storage level.
+`CACHE TABLE` statement caches contents of a table or output of a query with the given storage level.
 This reduces scanning of the original files in future queries.

 ### Syntax
 {% highlight sql %}